holmdex/Markets/README.md

 ## License

-This project is available under the MIT License.
-See the LICENSE file for details.
+This project is not licensed through github.

 ## Contact